tair-opensource/RedisShake/README.md

 ## Configure

 The redis-shake configuration file refers to `redis-shake.toml`.
-In order to avoid ambiguity, it is mandatory that each configuration in the configuration file needs to be assigned a value, otherwise an error will be reported.
+In order to avoid ambiguity, it is mandatory that each configuration in the configuration file needs to be assigned a value.

 ## Data filtering